wilsonmar/oss-perf/ELK-stack.md

 This repo contains notes, configuration, and source files on creating a way to analyze with <strong>only free/open source software</strong>.
-The components include the "ELK" stack, where stands for Elasticsearch Logstash Kibana:
+The components include the "ELK" stack, where "ELK" stands for Elasticsearch Logstash Kibana:

 0. Github for documentation and source control.